Seeing timeless rebels

 In total three sets of data were analysed: visual data through thematic mapping, conversational data through thematic analysis and observational data through content analysis.

-The analysis resulted in a set of design recommendations to improve the visual representations of older people (80+) in the media and support positive perceptions towards ageing.
+The analysis resulted in a set of design recommendations to improve the visual representations of older people (80+) and could support positive perceptions towards ageing.
 The recommendations are particularly valuable for organisations who want to reduce the stigma of ageing and can be useful for practitioners e.g. senior services, advertisement agencies, schools and communities, working with younger and older people.
 For digital designers these recommendations need to be considered when designing digital platforms or products for older people.
-This could relate to interaction design elements such as icons, and more broadly to the brand and marketing visual materials that support any product or service to communicate ageing.
 Furthermore, the recommendations are based on people’s personal subjective perceptions and can strengthen the position of future design concepts by sharing a personal voice.

 I asked two professionals who I interviewed in the beginning of the research project to share their reflections about the practical usage of the recommendations, see below their responses.

-The research has been conducted during my time as a full-time Masters of Research (MRes) student at The Glasgow School of Art’s Innovation School based in Forres.
+The research has been conducted during my time as a full-time Masters of Research (MRes) student at The Glasgow School of Art’s Innovation School based in Forres and is partially funded by DHI.

 For more information about the project please contact: